ading2210/edpuzzle-answers/README.md

  - `behind_proxy` - Tell Flask it is behind a reverse proxy such as Nginx.
 This allows IP rate limits to be enforced.
  - `gzip_responses` - Compress response with gzip compression.
  - `profanity_filter` - Whether or not to filter the text generation input for profanity.
+ - `server_port` - The port that the web server will listen on.
+ - `limiter_storage_uri` - The URI for the storage backend of the rate limiter.
+If you do not wish to use a database, you can set this to `memory://`.
+See the [Flask-Limiter documentation](https://flask-limiter.readthedocs.io/en/stable/#configuring-a-storage-backend) for more information.
  - `rate_limits` - Sets the rate limit for each generator service.
 The format for each value is listed on the [Flask-Limiter documentation](https://flask-limiter.readthedocs.io/en/stable/configuration.html#rate-limit-string-notation).

 ## Credits: